 Primary tabs

 Students are supervised by at least one member of the academic staff who is an expert in the student's field of study.
 Supervisors support students in developing an independent and novel project in their field of interest.
-Students will learn how to review relevant literature, to phrase and answer scientific questions, and to report their findings to the scientific community, at conferences and through peer-reviewed scientific publications.
-We very much encourage students to get experience in undergraduate teaching, which can be either as demonstrators during practical classes or supervisors teaching small groups.
+Students will learn how to review relevant literature, phrase and answer scientific questions, and report their findings to the scientific community at conferences and through peer-reviewed scientific publications.
+We very much encourage PhD students to get experience in undergraduate teaching, which can be either as demonstrators during practical classes or supervisors teaching small groups.

 Learning Outcomes